istio/istio/demos/bookinfo.md

    *Sorry, product reviews are currently unavailable for this book*.

    The reason that the entire reviews service has failed is because our bookinfo application has a bug.
-The timeout between the productpage and reviews service is less (3s) than the timeout between the reviews and ratings service (10s).
+The timeout between the productpage and reviews service is less (3s + 1 retry = 6s total) than the timeout between the reviews and ratings service (10s).
 These kinds of bugs can occur in typical enterprise applications where different teams develop different microservices independently.
 Istio's fault injection rules help you identify such anomalies without impacting end users.